lndecastro/DAwAISA/DAwAISA/Module2_DataDescription.md

 ```
 Version 2:
 ```
 Act as a data scientist.
-Using a stratified-sampling approach (by ‘severity’), sample 20% of the dataset so that each severity class is proportionally represented.
+Using a stratified-sampling approach (by ‘severity’), sample 20% of the dataset so that e ach severity class is proportionally represented.
 Return the resulting subset as a new table.
 ```

 Version 1: